 \section{Spectral models for undetected galactic sources}

 In Fig. \ref{fig:spec-dem}, we plot the emission measure distribution of unmasked halos at different redshifts (left panel), the composite spectra of unmasked halos at different redshifts (middle panel), and the averaged spectrum (right panel).
-In Fig. \ref{fig:agn-spec}, we plot the spectral models in different redshift bins and stellar mass bins used in the mock catalog, as well as the median spectrum.
+In Fig. \ref{fig:agn-spec}, we plot the spectral models in different redshift bins, stellar mass bins used in the mock catalog, and the median spectrum.

 \end{appendix}